List of San Francisco Giants seasons

 Until 2010, the Giants were without a title since relocation to San Francisco — at the time this was the third-longest World Series winning drought in the league.
 They have made it to the World Series on six occasions following the move, but were on the losing side each of the first three times.
 Among those was the 1989 World Series, when the "Bay Bridge Series", being contested against neighboring team the Oakland Athletics, was interrupted by the 1989 Loma Prieta earthquake; the series was postponed for ten days, and the Giants were eventually swept by the A's.
 The club ended its title-winning drought in 2010, as they beat the Texas Rangers 4–1 to bring the Commissioner's Trophy to San Francisco for the first time in the city's history.
 The Giants won their second title in San Francisco in 2012, sweeping the Detroit Tigers, and won again for the third time in five years in 2014, defeating the Kansas City Royals in seven games.

-In their entire history (138 years), the Giants have never had more than four straight losing seasons, and until 2022 had never finished at .500, either finishing above or below that mark every year.
+In their entire history (143 years), the Giants have never had more than four straight losing seasons.
+Until 2022, they had never finished at exactly .500, either finishing above or below that mark every year.

 Year by year results

 Record by decade

 The following table describes the Giants' MLB win–loss record by decade.

-These statistics are from Baseball-Reference.com's San Francisco Giants History & Encyclopedia, and are current as of October, 5th 2022.
+These statistics are from Baseball-Reference.com's San Francisco Giants History & Encyclopedia, and are current as of September 29, 2025.

 All-time records

-Note: These statistics are current as of October 14, 2021.
+These statistics are from Baseball-Reference.com's San Francisco Giants History & Encyclopedia, and are current as of September 29, 2025.